shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise5.md

      > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
      > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help

+### Summary

-**Summary:** In this exercise, you explored what is Microsoft Defender and how to enable it for Cloud and Microsoft Sentinel.
+In this exercise, you explored what is Microsoft Defender and how to enable it for Cloud and Microsoft Sentinel.
 You also learnt about Monitoring which helps you maximize the availability and performance of your applications and services.
 Then you explored how Azure Monitor Logs stores the data that it collects in the Log Analytics workspaces.

+Click on **Next** from the lower right corner to move on to the next page.